ludovic-boutros/flink-kafka-stream-implementation/README.md

 reused
 some existing serializer implementation from the official project.
-You'll find the detailed licence requirements in the project root.
+You'll find the detailed license requirements in the project root.
 It will be removed as soon as the Apache Flink® is Updated ([FLIP-317](https://cwiki.apache.org/confluence/display/FLINK/FLIP-317%3A+Upgrade+Kryo+from+2.24.0+to+5.5.0))

 ## The objective